 LOS ANGELES, Dec.
 8—No sooner had the voters here overwhelmingly made English the official language of California than the campaign’s sponsors began preparing legislation to put an end to bilingual education in the state.
-The legislation is part of what will be a major political battle over the survival of bilingual education
+The legislation is part of what will be a major political battle over the survival of bilingual education in California.

 By coincidence, current bilingual education programs, which reach roughly 600,000 California public school children, expire in 1987.
 Governor George Deukmejian has already vetoed a Democratic-sponsored bill that would have extended the programs for another five years.